 - To provide an organizational umbrella for system-wide activities in women’s and gender studies

-Officially recognized by the UP Board of Regents at its 1017th meeting in 1988, the rationale for the creation of the University Center for Women’s Studies was conceptualized in relation to:
+Officially recognized by the UP Board of Regents (BOR) at its 1017th meeting in 1988, the rationale for the creation of the University Center for Women’s Studies (UCWS) was conceptualized in relation to:

-- the 1987 Constitution which ensures the equality of men and women before the law and recognizes the role of women in nation-building (Art.
-11, Sec.
-14);
+- the 1987 Constitution which ensures the equality of men and women before the law and recognizes the role of women in nation-building (Article II, Section 14);

 - the Philippine commitment to the 1985 Nairobi Forward-Looking Strategies, and;

-- the UN Convention on the Elimination of All Forms of Discrimination Against Women, to which the country is a signatory.
+- the United Nations (UN) Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), to which the country is a signatory.

-Under the Office of the Vice President for Academic Affairs, a director and two deputy directors administer the day-to-day operations of the Center.
+Under the Office of the Vice President for Academic Affairs (OVPAA), a director and two deputy directors administer the day-to-day operations of the Center.

-As a system office, its tasks are the coordination of efforts of the constituent universities to mainstream gender in the University as a strategy for implementing the Magna Carta of Women; the implementation of the UP Gender Guidelines and the anti-sexual harassment policy of the University, and; the development of the University’s GAD plans and programs, especially as these relate to the utilization of the GAD budget.
+As a system office, its tasks are the coordination of efforts of the UP constituent universities to mainstream gender in the University as a strategy for implementing the MCW; the implementation of the UP Gender Guidelines and the anti-sexual harassment policy of the University, and; the development of the University’s gender and development (GAD) plans and programs, especially as these relate to the utilization of the GAD budget.

-The Center has four major programs: curriculum development; research; publication and resource collection; training and extension.
+The Center has four major programs: curriculum development; research; publication and resource collection; training, extension, and outreach.

 Among its projects are the service facilities: gender-sensitive day-care center and feminist/gender-sensitive counseling and psycho-social assistance.

-Magsaysay Avenue cor.
-Ylanan St., University of the Philippines Diliman, Quezon City 1101 Philippines
+Magsaysay Avenue corner Ylanan Street University of the Philippines Diliman, Quezon City 1101 Philippines

 Email address: [email protected]